 If a student does not return the CCG1, but has a dependent child, the student's entitlement to PLA can still be assessed.
-If the applicant subsequently sends a CCG1, no later than the end of the ninth month from the start of the academic year, a revised assessment must be carried out and issued.
-For example:
+If the applicant subsequently sends a CCG1, no later than the end of the ninth month of the academic year, a revised assessment must be carried out and issued.